 Jute plain fabric and non-woven fabric for polylactic acid (PLA) were used in this study.
-The weight per unit area of jute and PLA were 370 g/m and 50 g/m, respectively.
-They were oven-dried at 80°C for 5 h before moulding.
+The weight per unit area of jute and PLA are $370g/m^2$ and $50g/m^2$, respectively.
+They were oven-dried at 80°C for 5h before moulding.

 Test specimens were moulded by the traditional hot press method (Kohtaki precision machine Ltd., Japan) and high-speed processing using electromagnetic induction (IH system; Roctool Co.
 Cage System®).
 Fig. 1 shows the schematic drawing of the IH system.
 This high-speed processing allows heating of only the mould surface, instantaneously.
 When an electrical current runs through an inductor, a magnetic field is generated.
-The magnetic field penetrates the mould placed inside the inductor and creates induced currents on the mould surface.
-The current flow is shown in fig. 1(b).
-Since the current flow is concentrated within the mould surface, only the mould surface is heated by the Joule effect and, therefore, the heating process from 25°C to 190°C requires only 50 s.
+The magnetic field penetrates the mould placed inside the inductor, and creates induced currents on the mould surface.
+Current flow is shown in Fig. 1 (b).
+Since the current flow is concentrated within the mould surface, only the mould surface is heated by the Joule effect and, therefore, the heating process from 25°C to 190°C requires only 50 seconds.
 The principal advantage of the IH system is that the heat source is located close to the material.
 There is no longer any need to preheat the mould or the materials before placing them in the mould.